 In 2011 the apartment was renovated, the electrical updated, and the bathroom enlarged.
 Materials and fixtures reclaimed from the Roerich house were used including a claw foot tub, the kitchen sink, and period wainscoting that has been reinstalled in the bathroom and kitchen and repurposed to make kitchen cabinets.
 The work was performed by talented volunteers whose efforts have yielded a simple, updated living space and a bathroom reminiscent of the 1930’s.
 This renovation allows someone to be on premise 24/7 and meet the goal of generating income for the Land Trust.

 In 2017, an emergency “Arch Repair” was done to stabilize the Northeast corner, north wall and the intake arch.
-A temporary fix, this $79,000 project was done in large part from in-kind donations provided by Tina Contros, Architect and her contractors along with Genesis Engineering.
+A temporary fix, this $79,000 project was done in large part from professional services and in-kind donations provided by Tina Contros, Architect, along help from George Okorn, Capitol Foundations, Austin Texas and Genesis Engineering.
 Take a look at “Arch Repair” in the Gallery for a visual story on what it entailed.
-The positive news, besides saving the mill, is that we finally have a definitive answer as to why the arch and north east corner continued to fail and a long term solution.
+The positive news, besides saving the mill, is that we finally have a definitive answer as to why the arch and north east corner continued to fail and positioned to develop a long term solution.

-Since 1992, with donations from individuals like you, the Leavens Foundation, local philanthropist Jack Borgenicht, The Borgenicht Foundation, Fraiser Steel, and grants from the NJ Historic Trust, the Community Development Program, Highlands Coalition, 1772, the Morris County Historic Preservation Trust Fund, and others we are well on our way to a full restoration but much, and we mean much, remains to be done.
+Since 1992, with donations from individuals like you, the Leavens Foundation, local philanthropist Jack Borgenicht, The Borgenicht Foundation, Frazier Industrial Company, and grants from the NJ Historic Trust, the Community Development Program, Highlands Coalition, 1772, the Morris County Historic Preservation Trust Fund, and others we are well on our way to a full restoration but much, and we mean much, remains to be done.

-The Land Trust is currently underway in completing an updated preservation plan through the firm Connolly & Hickey Historical Architects.
+The Land Trust is completed an updated preservation plan in early 2021 through the firm Connolly & Hickey Historical Architects.
 Details can be found under “News”.
-This comprehensive plan will update the cost estimates for completion and be the guide that takes us there.
-It will also prioritze the steps and or phases to fully repair “the intake arch” and foundation in the river, completion of the north wall sheathing and installation of siding on the east, north, and west walls of the original 1750 section along with the last eight windows and the reinstallation of the original stabilizing tie rods.
-All this requires the work of an engineer, along with masonry and construction professionals.
+This comprehensive plan has updated the cost estimates for completion and will be the formative guide that takes us through the substantial restoration.
+It will also prioritize the steps and or phases to fully repair “the intake arch” and foundation in the river, completion of the north wall sheathing and installation of siding on the east, north, and west walls of the original 1750 section along with the last eight windows and the re-installation of the original stabilizing tie rods.
+All this requires the work of engineers, along with masonry and construction professionals.

 This is where YOU, the reader come in.
 It is your donation that keeps the Land Trust moving forward with this important restoration.
 Without your help, it can’t be done.